More on Antidepressants

 The brain communicates with itself through the use of special chemicals called neurotransmitters, such as serotonin and norepinephrine.
 Neurotransmitters carry signals from one nerve cell to another.
 Research suggests that abnormalities in neurotransmitter activity can affect mood and behavior.
 Low levels of serotonin and norepinephrine have not been proven to cause depression but it is widely believed that elevation of these chemicals is associated with improvement in mood in depressed people.

-Secondary binding properties of SSRIs
+Binding properties of SSRIs

-Citalopram (Celexa) most selective serotonin reuptake inhibitior
+Citalopram (Celexa) most selective serotonin reuptake inhibitor

-Escitalopram (Lexapro) most selective serotonin reuptake inhibitior
+Escitalopram (Lexapro) most selective serotonin reuptake inhibitor

-Fluoxetine (Prozac) least selective serotonin reuptake inhibitior
+Fluoxetine (Prozac) least selective serotonin reuptake inhibitor

 norepinephrine reuptake 18